Why Do Tattoo Shops Have Minimum Prices?

 By adding the minimum charge it allows them to complete any kind of tattoo with the same professionalism and hygiene standards.

 The minimum charge generally includes the equipment to do the tattoo and disposable tools that will be discarded after each use, for example; needles, gloves, etc. It also includes sterilizing tools to keep everything hygienic and clean for both yours and the tattoo artist’s safety.

-The tattoo studio may also include studio rent, insurance and certifications in the minimum charge.
+The tattoo studio may also include studio rent, credit card transaction fees, insurance and certifications in the minimum charge.
 This will make sure that the tattoo artist is properly insured and trained to a high standard.

 The Tattoo Shop

 Every tattoo shop has overheads that need to be paid for in some way.
 This includes the rent, electricity, fixtures and fittings and equipment to complete your tattoo.
 The minimum charge helps to cover these costs before even looking at the type of tattoo that you are having done.